hzget/hzget.github.io/programming/basic/tdd.md

 - **Improved Code Quality**: TDD encourages developers to write cleaner, more modular code since the focus is on passing small, specific tests.
 - **Reduced Bugs**: Writing tests first ensures that the code meets its requirements, reducing the likelihood of bugs.
-- **Confidence in Changes**: Tests provide a safety net when making changes to the codebase, ensuring that existing functionality isn¡¯t broken.
+- **Confidence in Changes**: Tests provide a safety net when making changes to the codebase, ensuring that existing functionality isn't broken.
 - **Better Design**: TDD naturally leads to a more thoughtful design process, as developers must consider how the code will be tested from the outset.

 ### Example in Practice (Using Python)

-Here¡¯s a simple example of how TDD might be used to develop a function that adds two numbers.
+Here's a simple example of how TDD might be used to develop a function that adds two numbers.

 1. **Write a Test**:
    ```python